prarthna1712/weapon-detector/readme.md

 ## 📝 Short Description

-A deep learning-based system for detecting weapons in video streams to enhance public safety.
+A deep learning-based system for detecting weapons (guns, knives) in video streams using **ResNet50 transfer learning**.
-**Security Goal:** Early detection of weapons to prevent potential threats.
+**Security Goal:** Early detection of weapons to enhance public safety and prevent potential threats.

 ---